Enhance Your Smile With Veneers

-- Discolored or stained: Veneers can be especially effective if your teeth do not respond well to teeth whitening or you have intrinsic stains.
+- Discolored or Stained: Veneers can be especially effective if your teeth don’t respond well to teeth whitening or have intrinsic stains.

 At your first appointment, Dr. Brown or Dr. Baran will use our intraoral camera to get a detailed look at the inside of your mouth.
 We can also display these images on a television screen so you can better understand your treatment options.

 You may be a good candidate for porcelain veneers if you:

 - Don’t have periodontal (gum) disease, such as gingivitis